BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/arty.md

 | `NRV_IO_HARDWARE_CONFIG` | Hardware register that can be queried by code to see configured devices              |
 | `NRV_RUN_FROM_SPI_FLASH` | Not supported for now on ARTY                                                        |

+NOTE: you will need also to edit `BOARDS/arty.xdc` and comment-out all the pins that you do not use.

 Compile firmware
 ================